damar-wicaksono/uq-benchmarks/test-functions/compositeGaussians/compositeGaussians.md

 [//]: # "Application fields: metamodeling, reliability"
 [//]: # "Dimension: 2-dimension"

-The composite Gaussians function is a two-dimensional test function used in metamodeling and reliability analysis exercises (Bichon et al., 2011).
+The Composite Gaussians function is a two-dimensional test function used in metamodeling and reliability analysis exercises (Bichon et al., 2011).

 ## Description

-The composite Gaussians function consists of the following components:
+The Composite Gaussians function consists of the following components:

 $$
 \begin{align}